ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 ## Low priority access

-Low priority jobs are not charged against your allocation but will only run when other, higher-priority, jobs cannot be run or there are no higher-priority jobs in the queue.
+Low priority jobs are not charged against your allocation but will only run when other, higher-priority, jobs cannot be run.
 Although low priority jobs are not charged, you do need a valid, positive budget to be able to submit and run low priority jobs, i.e. you need at least 1 CU in your budget.

 Low priority access is always available and has the following limits:

 === "Full system"
     - 1024 node maximum job size
-    - Maximum 16 low priority jobs in the queue per user
+    - Maximum 16 low priority jobs submitted (including running) per user
-    - Maximum 16 low priority job running per user (of the 16 queued)
+    - Maximum 16 low priority job running per user
     - Maximum runtime of 24 hours

 You submit a low priority job on ARCHER2 by using the `lowpriority` QoS.
 For example,